Who We Are

 We share a responsibility with other physicians, health advocates and policymakers to create solutions that improve the health and environment for all Californians.
 We combine our commitment to science, public health, advocacy and social justice to accomplish this.

-Physicians for Social Responsibility-Los Angeles works to reduce threats to public health related to nuclear weapons and environmental toxins.
+Physicians for Social Responsibility-Los Angeles works to protect public health from nuclear threats and environmental toxins.

 PSR-LA was founded in 1980 as a local affiliate of the national organization, Physicians for Social Responsibility.
 In the 1960′s, PSR helped end atmospheric nuclear testing by documenting the presence of strontium 90 — a radioactive by-product of nuclear tests — in children’s deciduous teeth.
 In the following two decades, our efforts to educate the public about the dangers of nuclear war and weapons grew into an international movement, with the founding of International Physicians for the Prevention of Nuclear War (IPPNW).
 PSR was the American recipient of the Nobel Peace Prize awarded to IPPNW in 1985.